visit-dav/largedata/help/adding-download-files.md

 the [section on adding an new file type](#how-to-add-new-collections) if you need to expand the kinds of files hosted here.

+### Adding a presentation

-Below, we provide instructions for adding binary data archives.
-Apart from perhaps skipping the first step to create and compress an archive file, the same procedure can be used to add PowerPoint presentations, movies, etc.
+[Below](#adding-a-data-archive), we provide instructions for adding binary data archives.
+Apart from perhaps skipping the first step to create and compress an archive file, the same procedure can be used to add presentations, movies, etc.

 ### Adding a data archive